abdrnasr/Enterprise-Cybersecurity-DevSecOps-Environment-Lab/phase2_app_iam/lab-steps-phase-2.md

 So, depending on the location of the user and the DNS they use, they will get a different IP address to connect to.
 Now, instead of accessing the app through direct IP address access we can request https://enterpriseXYZ.com, which will work seamlessly any where.

 This DNS solution works well for larger scale networks, since we will only need to configure the IP address on two DNS servers, and not on every computer.

+# Technical Summary

+In this stage of the lab, the environment is expanded by introducing two additional virtual machines: one dedicated to `Identity and Access Management (IAM) with Keycloak` and another for `hosting the application`.
+Both are connected to the internal host-only network, which keeps them logically separated from the DMZ segment.
+This design ensures that external access is only possible through controlled paths while still allowing the internal servers to communicate with each other and reach the internet through the firewall.

+The `IAM VM` is provisioned with sufficient resources to run Keycloak, which requires more memory than the earlier servers.
+Network configuration assigns static addressing and ensures that traffic from the internal network can be routed outward through the firewall.
+Connectivity tests confirm that the internal machines can reach the DMZ services and vice versa, establishing a functional baseline for later integration.

+`Keycloak` is then deployed on the `IAM VM` to serve as the centralized identity and access management platform.
+It provides single sign-on, multi-factor authentication, session management, and integration with protocols such as `OpenID Connect and OAuth 2.0`.
+By consolidating user accounts, credentials, and roles within `Keycloak`, the lab eliminates the need for the application to manage its own user data.
+Instead, the application will delegate authentication and authorization checks to the `IAM`, simplifying administration and enforcing consistent policies across the environment.

+Because the `IAM` service resides on the internal network, special considerations are required to make it accessible for external use cases.
+Several methods are evaluated, including direct exposure through the firewall, tunneling traffic through the DMZ via SSH, and relaying requests with the existing `Nginx reverse proxy`.
+The reverse proxy approach is selected, as it provides the balance of accessibility and control needed for the project.
+Nginx is configured to only expose the required endpoints externally, enabling secure interaction between outside clients and the IAM service.

+To further improve security, `TLS encryption` is added using a `self-signed certificate`, ensuring that communications with `Keycloak` are encrypted even if the certificate is not trusted by default in a browser.
+With these measures in place, the IAM is accessible at a controlled external address through the proxy while continuing to protect the internal network from direct exposure.

+Once `Keycloak` is operational, it is configured with clients, roles, and users.
+Clients define how external applications interact with the IAM, while roles are used to represent different levels of permissions.
+Users are then created and assigned appropriate roles, allowing the lab’s sample application to authenticate against `Keycloak` and receive authorization tokens that govern access rights.

+On the `application VM`, a `simple chat application` is deployed as a proof of concept.
+This app uses a database backend for storing data and integrates directly with the IAM service for authentication.
+The environment variables and configuration files of the app reference `Keycloak` as the identity provider.
+When users access the application, they are redirected to `Keycloak` for login, and their tokens determine which actions are permitted based on their assigned roles. `Role-based access control` is enforced directly by validating the tokens for each request.

+During testing, challenges are encountered with how the application server communicates with the IAM due to `NAT hairpinning`.
+This occurs when internal machines attempt to reach a service through its external address, which can cause failures in environments without proper NAT reflection.
+The lab discusses this limitation and demonstrates that while simple fixes exist for the single app server, larger environments would benefit from solutions like `DNS split-horizon`, where internal and external users resolve the same service to different addresses.

+By the end of this stage, the lab environment successfully demonstrates a secure architecture where authentication and authorization are centralized through Keycloak, external access is mediated by a reverse proxy with TLS encryption, and an application integrates seamlessly with the IAM for identity verification and role-based control.
+This setup closely mirrors real enterprise environments where separation of duties, secure access, and centralized management are essential.